gmenounos/kw1281test/README.md

     LoadEdc15FlashBoot FILENAME
-        FILENAME = Name of file containing the flash image to write (ECU must be physically placed into C167 hardware boot mode first) LoadEeprom START FILENAME
+        FILENAME = Name of file containing the flash image to write (ECU must be physically placed into C167 hardware boot mode first) LoadEdc16Flash FILENAME [SPEED] [full] [unverified] [fastinit]
+        FILENAME = Name of file containing the 2 MB flash image to write SPEED = low|medium|high link speed (default medium) full = Force a whole-chip write instead of the per-block checksum decide unverified = Skip the post-write checksum verify fastinit = Prime with an ISO 14230 fast init before the slow init (only a later CAN-init EDC16 that ignores a cold slow init needs this) LoadEeprom START FILENAME
         START = Start address in decimal (e.g. 0) or hex (e.g. 0x0)
         FILENAME = Name of file containing binary data to load into EEPROM